AikidoSec/firewall-dotnet/README.md

 }
 ```

-- If you would like to block users by their identity, you can pass in a function to set the user, in your global.asax.cs file.
+- If you would like to block users by their identity, you can pass in a function to set the user, in your Global.asax.cs file.

 ``` csharp
 public void Application_Start()